-To set a password to lock your memory card to help prevent unauthorised use, select Options→ Set password.
+To set a password to lock your memory card against unauthorised use, select Options→ Set password.

-You are asked to enter and confirm your password.
+You will be asked to enter and confirm your password.
 The password can be up to eight characters long.

-The password is stored in your phone and you do not have to enter it again while you are using the memory card on the same phone.
-If you want to use the memory card on another phone, you are asked for the password.
+The password is stored in your phone and you don't have to enter it again while you are using the memory card on the same phone.
+If you want to use the memory card on another phone, you will be asked for the password.